shadow/shadow/docs/5-Developer-Guide.md

 Perf is extremely powerful with many options.
 See `man perf` or [the perf wiki](https://perf.wiki.kernel.org/index.php/Tutorial) for more info.

+Note that any time an example uses the `-g` option in `perf record`, you should use `--call-graph dwarf` instead.
+(The `-g` option defaults to stack frames for traces, which elf-loader and certain optimizations can break.
+If you see absurdly tall or small call graphs, this is probably what happened.)

 ### Tagging Shadow releases

 The following commands can be used to tag a new version of Shadow, after which an